zhangjeffer/Robynhood/README.md

 # Robynhood

 Robynhood is an interactive SMS application that allow users to view stock prices, add, remove and show stocks to/from a watchlist.
-It is intended to be utilized offline when you want to check stock information, but wifi/data connectivity is limited.
+It is intended for individuals who want to check stock information, but wifi/data connectivity is limited.

 ![](images/robynhood.png)